-Study finds no link between intracerebral hemorrhage and statin use among patients with prior strokeSeptember 12th, 2011 in Neuroscience
+Study finds no link between intracerebral hemorrhage and statin use among patients with prior strokeSeptember 12, 2011 in Medicine & Health / Neuroscience

 Among patients who have had an ischemic stroke, use of cholesterol-lowering statin medications is not associated with subsequent intracerebral hemorrhage (bleeding in the brain), according to a report published Online First by Archives of Neurology.